JuniorPDAWG/close-incognito-browser/README.md

  * An error will be thrown if the browser cannot be identified.
  * The script only works remotely (i.e. on a web server).
 Running the script locally may produce a false result, or not run at all.
  * [Issue #3](https://github.com/Joe12387/detectIncognito/issues/3 "Issue #3"): The script may cause a false result in certain automated testing scenarios.

-P.S: Credit goes to Joe12387 for creating this script.